nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to filter client.
-2. HealthConnect displays list of persons that matches parameters provided.
+2. HealthConnect displays list of persons that matches parameters provided.<br>
     Use case ends.

 **Extensions**

 * 1a.
 HealthConnect detects an error in the command format.
     * 1a1.
-HealthConnect shows an error message.
+HealthConnect shows an error message.<br>
         Use case ends.

 **To be added as potential future enhancements:**